-If you are a software developer then this post probably doesn’t need an introduction.
+If you are a software developer then the word API probably doesn’t need an introduction.
 However, if you are not that tech savvy, but are interested in connecting your community platform with other systems, then you’ll be happy to know that CMNTY Platform is now capable of that.
 There are so many other great SaaS tools out there that open up an entire world of possibilities when connected to a community of customers, employees or partners.
-The release of our new API marks the starting point of a new era.
+Therefore, the release of our new community API integration marks the starting point of a new era.

-An Application Programming Interface (API) is a bridge that allows 2 systems to interact with each other and exchange data.
+An Application Programming Interface (API) is a bridge that allows 2 systems to interact with each other while exchanging data.
 Our platform featured a private API for custom projects before, but because we wanted to offer a public API we decided that the old implementation wasn’t suited for that.
-That’s why over the past months we started rewriting our API from scratch to accomodate for our own and our customer’s wishes.
+Therefore, this is the reason behind why we have started rewriting it from scratch over the past months to accomodate for our own and our customer’s wishes.
 The result?
 An implementation that is ready for the future!

 Using the API you can now connect or integrate your community platform with other systems.
-The API works by sending data to it over HTTPS.
+It works by sending data to it over HTTPS.
 If you don’t know how to do this, it’s best you consult your IT team.

-You start by authenticating yourself and once that is successful you can start sending and retrieving data through the API.
+You start by authenticating yourself and once that is successful you can start sending and retrieving data through the Application Programming Interface.
 Please be advised that the current implementation is part of our Premium plan.

 How to Configure and Get Started